Construction Cost Crisis Australia | Impact & Solutions

 How Rising Costs Are Compressing Construction Margins: A Financial Management Analysis

-Shannon Drew has modelled how six simultaneous cost inputs cascade through project margin, overhead, WIP reporting and cash flow on live construction projects.
-If you have not read this analysis, read it before you make any decisions about your projects and business during this Construction Cost Crisis.
+Shannon Drew has modelled how six simultaneous cost inputs cascade through project margin, overhead recovery, WIP reporting and cash flow on live construction projects.
+Read this analysis before making any decisions about your projects and business during the Construction Cost Crisis.

 Shannon’s analysis covers the six simultaneous cost inputs hitting construction businesses right now, including fuel costs, building materials, labour costs, finance costs, subcontracting price increases and the wage price index.
 He works through what the construction cost breakdown actually looks like on live projects in Queensland and across Australia.